 – LED headlamp with AHO

-The Burgman Street will be the first maxi-scooter to be launched in India since the Kinetic Blaze, which was phased out due to slow sale.
+The Burgman Street is the first maxi-scooter in India since the Kinetic Blaze, which was phased out due to slow sale.
 This premium scooter is equipped with several features and chrome detailings.
-This premium scooter comes with a different styling, specifically at the front.
-It sports a large apron and an unusual windscreen.
-In terms of features, the Burgman Street will get full digital instrument cluster, a multi-function key slot, 12V charging socket, LED tail-lamp and a disc brake at the front.
+It comes with a different styling, specifically at the front.
+The scooter sports a large apron and an unusual windscreen.
+In terms of features, the Burgman Street gets full digital instrument cluster, a multi-function key slot, 12V charging socket, LED tail-lamp, LED headlamp and a disc brake at the front.
 This scooter rides on 12-inch front and 10-inch rear wheel shod with 90/90-12 and 90/100-10 tyres at front and rear, respectively.
-Instead of performance, Burgman Street will offer comfort and convenience to buyers.
+Instead of performance, Burgman Street offers comfort and convenience to buyers.
 The scooter also comes with a wide and comfortable seat with a pronounced step between the rider and pillion pads.
+The chrome accent on front and rear body parts gives it a premium touch.
 Also Read – New Suzuki Swish 125 To Unveil At Auto Expo 2018

 For suspension duties, this premium scooter gets advanced telescopic forks at the front and swing arm type unit at the rear.
 The suspensions have been tuned to offer hassle free and relaxed ride.
-Braking duties will be carried out by a disc brake at the front and drum brake at the rear.
+Braking duties are carried out by a disc brake at the front and drum brake at the rear.
+The CBS (Combi-Braking System) on the new scooter enables operation of both brakes from the left brake lever, helping in maintaining good balance between front and rear brake forces.